-Fees cover the cost of school lunches, textbooks and most external day trips.
+Fees cover the cost of school lunches, textbooks and educational day trips.

-There are extra fees payable for residential trips, school uniform, Wrap Around Care, externally led extra-curricular clubs, individual music lessons and daily transport to and from school using the school bus.
+There are extra fees payable for residential trips, non-educational trips, school uniform, Wrap Around Care, externally led extra-curricular clubs, individual music lessons and daily transport to and from school using the school bus.

 Please note that school fees are payable before the first day of each term and that one clear term’s written notice is required in writing prior to your child leaving and that failing this notice, a term’s fees become payable in lieu.